Text

 Start with a PS document size 1400 x 700px.

+Select the Text tool.
+Click to add text (2-3 letters).
 Click off to set the text.
-You should see what you’ve typed as the layer name.
+You should then see what you’ve typed as the layer name.

 Double-click on the “T” for the text layer, then go to the Options Bar and change the font type to something thick that you like.